Video: Bill Moses On Starting, Growing, Disrupting and Selling KeVita - BevNET.com

 Video: Bill Moses On Starting, Growing, Disrupting and Selling KeVita

 In the years he spent building KeVita into a category leader in sparkling probiotic beverages and kombucha, Bill Moses has seen it all.
-From humble beginnings to gaining national broadline distribution and securing strategic partnerships to support growth, the founder and former CEO has guided KeVita’s evolution as a brand, which culminated last November when the company was acquired by PepsiCo for a reported price of $230 million.
+From humble beginnings to gaining national broadline distribution and securing strategic partnerships to support growth, the co-founder and former CEO has guided KeVita’s evolution as a brand, which culminated last November when the company was acquired by PepsiCo for a reported price of $230 million.
 During an interview at BevNET Live Summer 2017 in New York, Moses spoke at length about his experiences in his first interview since the deal.

 In breaking into the beverage market, Moses explained why KeVita decided to focus on price first, entering retailers at $2.99 while competitors were priced around $4 to $5.
 In developing a precise plan of execution to bring down its cost of goods and increase its full variable cost margins, the company was able to move aggressively into a category leadership position at retail, a tactic others could replicate in the right conditions.